 The year 2018 has been quite a roller coaster year for me.
-I saw many ups and downs, many successes and many failures, faced many challenges on the personal front and struggled to keep myself on track.
+I saw many ups and downs, many successes, and many failures faced many challenges on the personal front and struggled to keep myself on track.
 I have been working hard on improving my lifestyle (not materialistically) for the last few years, and the benefits have begun to show up now.
 This year was a pinnacle in that aspect.
 A lot of micro changes happened in my life this year.
-With so much happening and so much to write, I decided to break up this post in the following sections -

 Those who cannot remember the past are condemned to repeat it.